meksikann/cpd-bot/bot-brain/data/nlu_data.md

 - What time the room will be available?
 - Can I get info when the room is free?
 - when [main room](room_name) is free?
+- wanna know when [main room](room_name) is free?
+- tell me when [small room](room_name) is available
+- Is there an available spot for the [first room](room_name)
+- I am curious when [small room](room_name) is available?
+- hey.
+I want to know free space for rooms

+## intent: None
+- frfreveve frfrferr rvfvfvbfg
+- bullshit
+- fnrnf33233232

+## intent: are_you_sure
+- are you sure?
+- really?
+- is it
+- you sure it's not
+- interesting you have no doubt in it?

 ## synonym:first conference room
 - room one